A new environment for problem-solving and a new learning challenge

 Many organizations simply cannot afford to have people out, weeks at a time, for personal development.

-At the same time, technology has advanced to the point of becoming learner-centric versus instructor-centric. eLearning has finally grown up, and the evolution of virtual communication platforms like Skype, Webex and Adobe support virtual interactions that only a few years ago were limited to the traditional classroom environment, now allowing for virtual breakout sessions and the use of white boards.
+At the same time, eLearning, as a result of the increase in remote work, is now fully matured, and the evolution of virtual communication platforms like Zoom, Skype, Webex and Adobe support virtual interactions that only a few years ago were limited to the traditional classroom environment, with some now allowing for virtual breakout sessions and the use of white boards.

 The work environment of learners has changed as well.
 The general growth in the complexity of knowledge-based work—largely technology-driven—and the continued pressure to do more with less have led many companies to reduce employees’ time away from work for learning, especially consecutive days.
 Many organizations simply cannot afford to have people out, weeks at a time, for personal development.
 Yet they expect faster results and measurable impact from their learning investments.